-We also offer competitive programs that provide funding for presenting at international conferences and independent research projects.
+We also offer competitive programs that provide funding for presenting at international conferences.

 UGAS-EU eagerly welcomes students from foreign countries.
 We feel Japan and UGAS-EU should play a role in the internationalization of education and in protecting environmental resources.
 To further this goal, we have a Special Three-year Doctoral Program for International Students in Tropical and Subtropical Agriculture and Related Sciences.

 In October 2002, Ehime, Kagawa and Kochi universities started a special master's program in agriculture for international students from Asia, Africa and the Pacific Rim that leads into our special doctoral course for Asian, African and Pacific Rim students.